MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/console-level-changes.md

 ## Known issue and resolution

 Post migration to gMSA, you might encounter an error when you export a report in Word, PowerPoint, or Excel format.
-This error is specifically observed for SQL Server Reporting Services on SQL Server 2017.
+This error is observed for SQL Server Reporting Services on SQL Server 2017.

 This error appears to be a persistent issue with SQL Server Reporting Services in SQL Server 2017.
 To resolve it, follow these steps.